ricmanue97/Minitalk/README.md

 - `malloc`, `free`
 - `pause`, `sleep`, `usleep`, `exit`

-## Bonus Features
-- Server acknowledges receipt of messages by sending a signal back to the client.
-- Unicode character support for extended message encoding.

 ## Evaluation Criteria
 To be graded, the project must meet all mandatory requirements: